JaiPrathikReddySoda/ai-blog-generator-interview-jaiprathikreddysoda/README.md

 **You don’t need to set up a separate cron job or shell script—just keep the Flask app running and automation works!**

 *If you want to use system cron jobs instead, you can adapt the `/generate` API endpoint to be called by a shell script or scheduled task.*

 ---

+## Logging

+All major actions, API calls, scheduler events, and errors are logged using Python’s built-in logging module (`logging.info` and `logging.error`).
+You can monitor your terminal output to trace blog generation, storage, and API activity for easier debugging and demonstration.

+---